Attack on protestors at the Turkish embassy in Washington, D.C: United States

 Immediately following the events, U.S. lawmakers condemned Turkey's actions during the clashes.
 Republican Senator John McCain called for the expulsion of the Turkish ambassador.
 Democratic Senator Claire McCaskill agreed, saying "They were assaulting these people on US soil.
 Turkish Ambassador should be kicked out of country."
-A group of nearly 30 Democratic lawmakers, led by Representative Carolyn Maloney, wrote a letter to Secretary of State Rex Tillerson demanding that the Turkish guards be "arrested, prosecuted and jailed."
+A group of nearly 30 Democratic lawmakers, led by Representative Carolyn Maloney, wrote a letter to Secretary of State Rex Tillerson demanding that the Turkish guards be "arrested, prosecuted and jailed".
 Tillerson said that he was going to wait for the findings from a State Department investigation before taking any action.
-Peter Newsham, the Chief of the Metropolitan police announced that nine people had to be taken to hospital due to the clashes.
+Peter Newsham, the Chief of the D.C.
+Metropolitan Police, announced that nine people had to be taken to hospital due to the clashes.

 On May 18, Under Secretary of State Tom Shannon summoned Turkish Ambassador Serdar Kılıç after the events.

 Washington, D.C.

 D.C.
-Mayor Muriel Bowser called the clashes a "violent attack on a peaceful demonstration," and said it "is an affront to DC values and our rights as Americans."
+Mayor Muriel Bowser called the clashes a "violent attack on a peaceful demonstration", and said it "is an affront to DC values and our rights as Americans".

 On May 17, the D.C.
 Police Department announced that two individuals had been arrested in connection with the clashes, and stated "The actions seen outside the Turkish Embassy yesterday in Washington, D.C. stand in contrast to the First Amendment rights and principles we work tirelessly to protect each and every day."
-The department announced further cooperation with the United States State Department and United States Secret Service "to identify and hold all subjects accountable for their involvement in the altercation."
+The department announced further cooperation with the United States State Department and United States Secret Service "to identify and hold all subjects accountable for their involvement in the altercation".

 Turkey

 The Turkish Embassy in Washington accused the protesters of starting the clashes by "aggressively provoking" Turkish-American citizens who had gathered to greet the president, leading them to respond in "self-defense".
-The embassies officials blamed the people affiliated with the Kurdistan Workers' Party (PKK), a group considered to be a terrorist organization by Turkey and United States, for the clashes.
+The embassies officials blamed the people affiliated with the Kurdistan Workers' Party (PKK), a group considered to be a terrorist organization by Turkey and the United States, for the clashes.

 On May 18, Turkish Foreign Minister Mevlut Cavusoglu accused senior U.S. diplomat Brett McGurk of supporting the PKK.

-On May 22, Turkey summoned U.S. Ambassador John R. Bass and released a statement protesting "aggressive and unprofessional actions" by U.S. security personnel and called the United States to conduct a "full investigation of this diplomatic incident and provide the necessary explanation."
+On May 22, Turkey summoned U.S. Ambassador John R. Bass and released a statement protesting "aggressive and unprofessional actions" by U.S. security personnel and called the United States to conduct a "full investigation of this diplomatic incident and provide the necessary explanation".